Our mission is to provide possibilities for adults with intellectual and developmental disabilities.

 our adults can make great strides toward independence.

-Susan Wagoner - Life Enrichment Program Leader
+Susan Wagoner - Social Skills and Life Enrichment Program Leader

 Susan feels incredibly blessed to have this opportunity to work with the students at Possibility Place.
 She has always had a heart for working with people of all ages with special needs.
 She has spent the last ten years working as a Special Education Assistant with Rutherford County Schools and finds it very rewarding helping students achieve their goals.